Skip to main content

 FoundationUI works well with Vue.
 Let's take a look at how you can set up a Vue project, starting from scratch.

-We have provided an extensive collection of advanced integration examples showcasing the capabilities of integrating React with Genesis Foundation-UI.
+We have provided an extensive example application showing how you can integrate React with Genesis Foundation-UI.

 Web